A six-figure writer on the top financial mistakes you’re making as a freelancer and how to fix them, fast.

 Unfortunately, most freelancers routinely overestimate their earnings and underestimate their expenses, and this then leads to debt, stress, and crisis.

 5. Not putting away money for tax

 Learn from me, people.
 Do not get hit with a huge tax bill in the middle of the year because of your stupidity and end up paying more than you should have to.
-In India, I could afford to be a bit lax and flexible because even on a high rate of income tax, the hit wasn’t so bad I couldn’t handle it.
+In India, I could afford to be lax and flexible because even at a high rate of income tax, the hit wasn’t so bad I couldn’t handle it.
 When we moved to the UK, however, I realized I’d be paying anywhere between 20-45% of my net income for the year and there was no way I’d be able to come up with that quickly.
 So, starting with the very first paycheck of the year, I diligently put aside 20% into a separate dedicated bank account.
-When the bill comes due, I’ll be able to pay it right then and there.
+When the bill comes due, I’ll be able to pay it.

 (Warning: Do not dip into this when sudden expenses pop up or use it as an emergency fund.
 Don’t ask me how I know.)

 6. Not creating a foundation for your financial future

 Speaking of emergency funds, having no reserve when cash flow gets tight (which it will) can shatter your business and send you back into full-time employment like nothing else can or will.